mariateodorapopescu/infopentrutoti/README.md

 # infopentrutoti
-InfoPentruToti is a small webpage with notes and articles related to programming and Cmputer Science in Romanian language
+InfoPentruToti is a small webpage with notes and articles related to programming and Computer Science in Romanian language